melonJS

 container.forEach((child, index, array) => { ... }, thisArg);

-• returns the list of childs with the specified name
+• returns the list of children with the specified name

 as defined in Tiled (Name field of the Object Properties)